-It is the responsibility of the Payroll Office staff to provide the substitute with accurate and timely delivery of payroll checks.
-Checks are mailed to the substitute's home address on a bi-weekly basis.
-The Pay Date Schedule may be found in the Northside Intranet.
-If a substitute believes an error has occurred in a paycheck, they should contact the Payroll office at 397-8679.
+It is the responsibility of the Payroll Office to provide the substitute accurate and timely paychecks.
+Substitutes are paid on a bi-weekly basis.
+The pay date schedule may be found in Appendix A. If a substitute believes an error has occurred in a paycheck, they should contact the Payroll office at 397-8679.